Interactive Visualization Project

 - Python or JavaScript code used to clean/prepare your data.

-Option A: Core Interactive
+Option A: Large Interactive

 An interactive focused on a single major visualization with significant interactivity.